789D Off-Highway Truck

 Explain operation of oil renewal solenoid valve

-When the solenoid is turned ON, engine oil flows to the left side of the piston (2) and pushes the piston to the right.
+Shown is a sectional view of the engine oil renewal solenoid valve.
+When the Engine ECM determines that oil can be injected into the fuel return line, a Pulse Width Modulated (PWM) duty cycle signal is sent to the oil renewal solenoid.
+The solenoid is turned ON for 1.25 seconds and turned OFF for 1.25 seconds for a total cycle time of 2.5 seconds.
+How many times the solenoid is turned ON and OFF will determine the volume of oil that is injected.
+Oil from the engine oil gallery (1) is injected when the solenoid is turned ON and oil is also injected when the solenoid is turned OFF.When the solenoid is turned ON, engine oil flows to the left side of the piston (2) and pushes the piston to the right.
 The volume of oil that is trapped between the right side of the piston and the check ball compresses the spring and opens the passage to the fuel return line (3).
 When the solenoid is turned OFF, engine oil flows to the right side of the piston and pushes the piston to the left.
 The volume of oil that is trapped between the left side of the piston and the check ball compresses the spring and opens the passage to the fuel return line.
 The volume of delivery is equal to 3.04 ml/cycle (0.1 oz./cycle).

 Identify components of jacket water cooling system, left side of engine.

-This image shows the main components in the jacket water cooling system:
+COOLINGSYSTEMThis image shows the main components in the jacket water cooling system:

 * Shunt tank (1)